Suggested Audio Candy

 Love can make us all do the silliest things and one afternoon, after a round of Croquet down at the local Tea Rooms we came home, put the Norrises to bed and snuggled up for some quiet time.
 It can be increasingly arduous finding time for one another when your schedules are so tightly packed but this was an opportunity neither of us were going to let pass.

 She had never looked more resplendent than she did that night.
 Her long alban mane did the American Smooth around her delicate neck line, each strand sending kisses to my retinas.
-She had picked out ‘our song’ the theme tune from Cagney & Lacey and was clad only in a crimson bodice and scratch and sniff tartan Wellington boots .
+She had picked out our other song – the theme tune from Cagney & Lacey and was clad only in a crimson bodice and pair of scratch and sniff tartan Wellington boots.
 Verna knew only too well that this drove me gaga.

 Truth Hurts: Be Wary of Cum Faces